 I believe the economic winners of tomorrow will be organizations that adopt processes that let them operate with agility in a fluid, ever-changing environment - always collecting and analyzing new data and perpetually adjusting to new realities utilizing automation, artificial intelligence and machine learning.
 They will not, as a goal, seek stability; rather they will employ strategies for perpetually surfing inside instability.
 They will use instability to propel them forward.

-Kevin Benedict is a technology analyst, SVP of Solution Strategies at Regalix, and the host of the Deep Dive series, https://www.regalix.tv/playlist/deep-dive-with-kevin-benedict.
+Kevin Benedict is the host of the Deep Dive series, https://www.regalix.tv/playlist/deep-dive-with-kevin-benedict.